fbeauKmi/update_klipper_and_mcus/README.md

 Optional args: <config_file> Specify the config file to use.
 Default is 'mcus.ini' -c, --checkonly            Check if Klipper is up to date only.
-  -f, --firmware             Do not merge repo, update firmware only -m, --menuconfig           Show menuconfig for all Mcus (default do not show menuconfig) -r, --rollback             Rollback to previous installed version (Only if UKAM was used) -q, --quiet                Quiet mode, proceed all if needed tasks, !SKIP MENUCONFIG!
+  -b, --rebase               use rebase instead of fast forward to update Klipper -f, --firmware             Do not merge repo, force to update firmwares -m, --menuconfig           Show menuconfig for all Mcus (default do not show menuconfig) -r, --rollback             Rollback to a previous version -q, --quiet                Quiet mode, proceed all if needed tasks, !SKIP MENUCONFIG!
   -v, --verbose              For debug purpose, display parsed config -h, --help                 Display this help message and exit